Matthew Bogard

 M.Sc.
 Student

 I am interested in river ecosystem processes such as river metabolism and organic carbon processing.
-The goal of my MSc. work is to define the river metabolism through a spatial gradient within the little bow river.
-I am also interested in understanding more about the carbon cycling within the little bow river.
+The goal of my MSc. work is to define the river metabolism and carbon cycling through a spatial gradient within the Little Bow river in southern Alberta.
+I am also using sensors to record high frequency patterns of dissolved oxygen and carbon dioxide.
 In my free time I enjoy hiking, backpacking, and crocheting.

 Jess Lerminiaux